jackhanyuan/xps15-9550-macos/README.md

 > Tapping with the trackpad has a delay while the trackpad decides which gesture you are performing.
 Disabling some gestures will remove this delay in certain cases:
 >
 > - If “Smart zoom” is turned on, then a two-finger tap needs to wait to see if you are performing a two-finger double tap.
-> - If dragging is enabled (“with drag lock” or “without drag lock”), then a one-finger tap needs to wait to see if you are performing a double tap.
-(This setting hides in the Accessibility preference pane.)
+> - If dragging is enabled (“with drag lock” or “without drag lock”), then a one-finger tap needs to

 ## Credits